 WARNING: Absolutely do not use a daily Sunspot Number here!

-6. Setting a wrong Required Reliability (REQ.REL.) value. - This can be somewhat a matter of taste but I would suggest always to use the value of 90%.
-Of course, if you know what you are doing, then it's OK :) I can figure out at least one advantage with 90%: you can determine the best operating frequency just by looking for the highest SNRxx value, right?
+6. Setting a wrong Required Reliability (REQ.REL.) value.
+This can be somewhat a matter of taste but I would suggest always to use the value of 90%.
+Of course, if you know what you are doing, then it's OK :) I can figure out at least one advantage with 90%: you can determine the best operating frequency just by looking for the highest SNRxx value!

-9. Selecting a wrong antenna. - You have to investigate your antenna and its characteristics with the HFANT software, no exceptions :-) You cannot be always certain that the azimuth and elevation patterns are as you expect.
+9. Selecting a wrong antenna.
+You have to investigate your antenna and its characteristics with the HFANT software.
+You cannot be always certain that the azimuth and elevation patterns are as you expect.
 Otherwise, you may choose an antenna which has nothing to do with the case in hand - so the prediction will be in danger.

-10. The use of a wrong Method. - Most of us needs only a few Methods.
+10. The use of a wrong Method.
+Most of us needs only a few Methods.
 I use regularly Method 30, sometimes Method 25 and Method 21.
 If I calculate FOT-MUF-HPF curves, then I use Method 9.
-A good starting point is Method 30, really.
+A good starting point is Method 30, and you may not need another Method.
 For the other Methods, you will need to know what you are doing since only part of the available Methods were tested and verified during the development of VOACAP.
 For instance, Method 9 was not among them but Methods 30, 25 and 21 were.